ansible/ansible/ROADMAP.md

   * vsphere\_guest brought to parity with other vmware modules (vs Viasat and 'whereismyjetpack' provided modules)
   * VMware modules moved to official pyvmomi bindings
   * VMware inventory script updates for pyvmomi, adding tagging support
-* Azure (Notes: This is on hold until microsoft releases a working code generator.
-We have basic modules working against all of these resources.
+* Azure (Notes: This is on hold until Microsoft swaps out the code generator on the Azure Python SDK, which may introduce breaking changes.
+We have basic modules working against all of these resources at this time.
 Could ship it against current SDK, but may break.
-Or should we pin the version?)
+Or should the version be pinned?)
   * Minimal Azure coverage using new ARM api
   * Resource Group
   * Virtual Network